calebjmatthews/endless-desert/concept.md

   - Building that refines sand into pure sand+subcategory resource
   - Cooking allows free-form selection of ingredients, produces Mistake if not valid recipe
   - Furnaces initially can use reeds as fuel, then require charcoal, then lenses (as a solar furnace)
+  - Nearby kingdoms:
+    - North: Relatively traveling before sea, where many travelers come from.
+Ruins of an Egypt-inspired kingdom obsessed with the afterlife, many of which disappeared in a single event.
+    - East: Salt flats?
+Large, extant China-inspired kingdom with heavy beaurocracy and centers of learning.
+    - South: River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
+Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
+    - West:

 ## Resource Subcategories:
   - Sand